Canon T6 vs T6i – Any major difference?

 But if you’re looking for a camera to photograph action, the T6i is the better pick.

-As I mentioned above, neither the Canon EOS T6 nor T6i are action cameras, which is why you’re going to see pretty mediocre continuous shooting speeds from the T6i (5 fps) and even worse continuous shooting speeds from the T6 (3 fps).
+As I mentioned above, neither the Canon EOS T6 nor T6i are action cameras, which is why you’re going to see pretty mediocre continuous shooting speeds from the T6i (5 frames per second) and even worse continuous shooting speeds from the T6 (3 fps).

 Once, many moons ago, I tried to photograph action with a 3 fps camera, and it just didn’t go well.
 That’s why I always recommend at least 5 fps continuous shooting for any sort of fast-moving subjects, and 8+ is ideal.